VTSAX vs. FXAIX: Which Index Fund is Better for You in 2025?

 Usability and Customer Service

-Fidelity’s slick website and awesome support are great if you love a modern vibe.
+Fidelity’s slick website and responsive support are great if you love a modern vibe.
 Vanguard’s simpler platform works for set-it-and-forget-it investors but can feel a bit clunky.

 Investment Philosophy